korolainenriikka/mlflow_on_openstack_automated/README.md

 ### Re-launch mlflow tracking with existing run metrics & artifacts data on volume

 * If you have previously run the cleanup, restart machine by running `openstack server unshelve mlflow_env`.
 Alternatively run the commands `ansible-playbook create_vm.yml` and `ansible-playbook setup_env.yml -i inv.txt` to create an environment.
 Then run `ansible-playbook relaunch-tracking.yml -i inv.txt`.
+   * The relaunch will fail with the message "Cannot 'attach_volume' instance ... while it is in vm_state shelved_offloaded" if the unshelve operation is not finished.

 ### Resize the virtual environment